You can download the PDF version of the program here.

 • Ines Gonçalves Raposo – Inflation Expectations, Wages and On-the-Job Search

-• Malte Jacob Rattenborg – Is it me or is it the market?
-Belief Formation in Job Searcn
+• Malte Jacob Rattenborg – Is it me or the Market?
+Belief Formation in Job Search

 • Martin Souchier – Private Preferences for Jobs and Labor Market Dynamics